Leogaogithub/DearDiary/DearDiary/Readme.txt

-there are two vedioes about how to Eclipse to get source from github. they are helpful for beginners like me.
+there are two vedioes about how to use Eclipse to get source from github. they are helpful for beginners like me.
 I hope they are helpful to you.